 Login with the details you were provided via email during signup.

-You’ll now need to connect through to a UK based server.
-If you’re given an option of which city then I’d choose London.
+You’ll now need to connect through to a AU based server.
+If you’re given an option of which city then I’d choose Sydney.

-You’ll be advised by the VPN app once your IP has changed and you’re routing your connection via the UK.
+You’ll be advised by the VPN app once your IP has changed and you’re routing your connection via Australia.

-You’ll now be able to go to the ITV4 or Eurosport player website/app and create an account.
+You’ll now be able to go to the SBS Australia website and steam for free.

 It’s 100% free to create an account.
-When asked for a postcode enter a random England postcode.
+When asked for a postcode enter a random Australian postcode.

 Step 4: Start Watching Tour De France